Adopting a Life Cycle Approach to Software Medical Devices: Regulatory Guidelines by Singapore HSA

 - Change in the operating system

-Post-Market Management of Software Medical Devices
+- Post-Market Management of Software Medical Devices

-Field Safety Corrective Actions (FSCA)
+- Field Safety Corrective Actions (FSCA)

-An FSCA may be initiated when the product owner identifies specific risks associated with the use of the medical device during post-market monitoring and surveillance, such as through tracking product complaints or feedback.
+An FSCA may be initiated when the product owner identifies specific risks associated with the use of the medical device during postmarketing monitoring and surveillance, such as through tracking product complaints or feedback.
 The purpose of initiating an FSCA is typically to communicate these risks to users and to outline the measures planned to mitigate them.

 Adverse Events